moorepants/todo/readme.rst

 - Enable MathJax the "correct" way
 - Duplicate website backups offsite (on our NAS or S3 bucket)
-- Complete the Diazo rules in the theme and upload to the website
 - Add all the buttons I've clicked to the generic settings and push to live server
 - Setup workflow for website for publishing public documents